 As tasks are created, they are assigned IDs in the format T-ID-#.
 The ID of a task is set to the order in which it was created.

-The order of tasks in an action is important when using action tasks to set up ETL workflows.
+The order of tasks in a workflow is important when using workflow tasks to set up ETL workflows.
 See the linked support page for more guidance on this specific use case.

-The order of tasks in an action is important when calculating aggregate metrics.
+The order of tasks in a workflow is important when calculating aggregate metrics.
 See the linked support page for more guidance on this specific use case.

-You can create as many actions as you need, knowing they will be organized neatly under the Actions tab in the Editor section.
+You can create as many workflows as you need, knowing they will be organized neatly under the Workflows tab in the Editor section.
 From this section you can:

 - Use the On/Off toggle to enable or disable your workflow.